The views expressed in our content reflect individual perspectives and do not represent the official views of the Baha'i Faith.

 In astronomy, we of course have moved from once believing that the Earth functioned as the center of the known universe to the heliocentric model and then to the increasing realization that our small blue planet has absolutely no claim to singularity or uniqueness.
 In another famous case, Albert Einstein, who originally believed in a static universe and wrote scientific papers attempting to prove his contention, had to be convinced that the universe was actually expanding by the scientist Edwin Hubble.
 Einstein called his original conclusion “the greatest blunder” of his entire scientific career.

 Despite its history of incorrect conclusions, science dominates modern thought – as it should.
 We have built an unprecedented civilization and body of knowledge, and we owe much of that to the advancements made possibly by science.
-In fact, the Baha’i principle of the agreement of science and religion actually privileges science over blind faith, dogma and religious tradition:
+In fact, the Baha’i principle of the agreement of science and religion actually privileges science over blind faith, dogma and religious tradition.
+The Baha’i Writings say: “There is no contradiction between true religion and science.
+When a religion is opposed to science it becomes mere superstition: that which is contrary to knowledge is ignorance.
+How can a man believe to be a fact that which science has proved to be impossible?
+If he believes in spite of his reason, it is rather ignorant superstition than faith.
+The true principles of all religions are in conformity with the teachings of science.”

-… religion and science are in complete agreement.
+The Baha’i Writings also say that “… religion and science are in complete agreement.
 Every religion which is not in accordance with established science is superstition.
 Religion must be reasonable.
-If it does not square with reason, it is superstition and without foundation. – Abdu’l-Baha, The Promulgation of Universal Peace, p.
-60.
+If it does not square with reason, it is superstition and without foundation.”

 Online you’ll find literally hundreds of lists of questions science hasn’t answered yet – what is dark energy, why do cats purr, how does gravity really work, why do bicycles stay upright, how long does a proton live, etc., etc. Reviewing them, I tried to separate those types of as-yet-unanswered questions about material existence from the bigger kind – the ones science isn’t likely to ever answer, because the nature of the question itself goes beyond the boundaries of scientific inquiry.
 This list, then, attempts to separate the purely physical from the metaphysical or the spiritual, and focus on the big questions: